 In addition to the payments described above, there are rules which require that certain minimum distributions be made from the Plan.
-Generally, these minimum distributions must begin no later than (a) the April 1st following the end of the calendar year in which you reach age 701⁄2 or (b) the April 1st following the end of the calendar year in which you retire.
-However, if you are a 5% owner, you must begin receiving these distributions by the April 1st following the end of the calendar year in which you reach age 701⁄2 even if you are still employed by the Employer.
+Generally, these minimum distributions must begin no later than (a) the April 1st following the end of the calendar year in which you reach age 701⁄2 or (b) the April 1st following the end of the calendar year in which you reach age 701⁄2 or (b) the April 1st following the sed is tributions by the April 1st following the end of the calendar year in which you reach age 701⁄2 even if you are still employed by the Employer.
 If you attain age 701⁄2 in calendar year 2020 or later, age 701⁄2 is increased to age 72.